internetarchive/dweb-mirror/README.md

 At the moment this is one set for developing, or use, later I'll split it when its more stable.

+Please check for a platform specific README for some platforms.
+Specifially:
+ * [./README-rachel.md] for Rachel
+ * [./README-iiab-raspberrypi.md] for Internet In A Box (IIAB) on a RaspberryPi
-Please check for a platform specific README (for Rachel or RaspberryPi with NOOBS or Internet In A Box) as these instructions dont work for some of the smaller platforms.
+ * [./README-raspberrypi.md] for RaspberryPi if you don't want Internet In A Box

+This is important, as these instructions dont work without some prelimis for some of the smaller platforms and because we've modified the IIAB installer to include dweb-mirror.

 ### 1. Prelim - getting your machine ready.
 * ###### You'll need git, node, npm, yarn, which should be on most Linux machines.